Best Greenstone Jewellery Designs Showcasing Maori Symbols And Meanings

 Personal Empowerment

-Confidence and inner strength grow through the symbolism of Toki.
-Facing challenges with courage becomes more achievable when inspired by the carving.
-It celebrates the ability to act decisively and with assurance.
+Confidence and inner strength grow through the symbolism of the Toki.
+While the Koru symbol, meaning for growth and renewal, focuses on new beginnings, the Toki celebrates the ability to act decisively and with assurance in the present.

 3. Hei Matau Pendant Meaning For Safe Journeys

 Greenstone is important in Māori culture for its strength and spiritual power.
 Hei Matau, or fish hook, stands for safe travel, prosperity, and connection to the sea.
-It carries the cultural stories behind the hei matau greenstone meaning.
+It carries the cultural stories behind the meaning of hei matau greenstone.

 Safety and Protection